 Under no circumstances will an absence release a student from completing all work assigned in a given course.
 After an absence, it is the student's responsibility to check with the instructor about the completion of missed assignments.
-Please note that 100% attendance is required for the Physical Therapy Aide/Massage Therapy program.
-All other programs require a minimum of 70% attendance.
+Please note that 100% attendance is required for the Massage Therapist & Physical Therapy Aide program graduates who wish to apply for CAMTC certification.
+A minimum of 70% attendance is otherwise required for all programs.